Hello and welcome to the second section on the forex trading course.

 How to use technical analysis in forex trading?

 You can use technical analysis in different ways.
-These can be classified into using an indicator based approach, or simply price based approach.
+These can be classified into using an indicator-based approach, or simply a price-based approach.

 Depending on one of the two, the tools that one uses can shape the data.